carbon-language/carbon-lang/docs/design/generics/terminology.md

 for a container is specific to the container and not something you would expect a user of the interface to specify.

-If you have an interface with type parameters, a type can have multiple impls for different combinations of type parameters.
+If you have an interface with type parameters, a type can have multiple matching impl declarations for different combinations of type parameters.
 As a result, type parameters may not be deduced in a function call.
 However, if the interface parameters are specified, a type can only have a single implementation of the given interface.
 This unique implementation choice determines the values of associated types.

 For example, we might have an interface that says how to perform addition with another type: